piku-afk/track-web-vitals/README.md

 ## Apps

-- [Automation](./apps//automation/README.md): This project within the monorepo provides a Node.js script that automates Lighthouse score generation and storage.
+- [Automation](./apps/automation/README.md): This project within the monorepo provides a Node.js script that automates Lighthouse score generation and storage.
+- [Dashboard](./apps/dashboard/README.md): This project within the monorepo provides a web dashboard application for visualizing website performance metrics.

 ### Additional Notes